borjclient1/Oromelo-Gold-App/README.md

 - **Frontend**:
   - React 18.2.0
-  - React Router DOM 6.22.1
+  - React Router DOM 6.22.0
-  - Tailwind CSS 3.4.1 for styling
+  - Tailwind CSS 3.3.3 for styling
-  - Heroicons 2.1.1 for UI elements
+  - Heroicons 2.2.0 for UI icons
-  - React Hook Form for form handling
-  - Framer Motion for animations
-  - React Particles for interactive backgrounds
+  - React tsParticles 2.12.2 for interactive backgrounds
 - **Backend**:
   - Supabase for Authentication, Database, and Storage
   - PostgreSQL database (managed by Supabase)